 I Wanna Dance with Somebody (Who Loves Me)

 What “How Will I Know” delivered, “I Wanna Dance with Somebody (Who Loves Me)” perfected just two years later.
 From her sophomore album Whitney, her fourth #1 single found danceability in melancholy, with Houston desperately looking for someone to cure her loneliness with a spin on the dancefloor.
 While you can argue that the song doesn’t deviate enough from its predecessor, “Somebody” has stood the test of time as a standard bearer of 80’s pop, most recently popping up in a commercial for Detective Pikachu of all places.
 If that’s not impact…

 Greatest Love of All (Live)

 If there’s one thing to know about Whitney Houston, it’s that her live performances often exceeded her recordings.
-One of the best examples is her performance of “Greatest Love of All” at the 15th anniversary concert for her label Arista Records.
+One of the best examples is her performance of “Greatest Love of All” at the 15th anniversary concert for Arista Records.
 Five years after she took the song to #1, Houston breathed new life into the ballad with a virtuosic vocal that would’ve been showboating if she didn’t make you feel every single word she sang.
-Actually, the diva was showing off here, reminding every person listening that, at the height of her powers, there was no touching her.
+The diva was showing off here, reminding every person listening that, at the height of her powers, there was no touching her.
 The song’s final moments are what singing is all about.

 I’m Your Baby Tonight (1990)